Dolly (sheep): Birth

 Dolly was born on 5 July 1996 and had three mothers: one provided the egg, another the DNA, and a third carried the cloned embryo to term.
 She was created using the technique of somatic cell nuclear transfer, where the cell nucleus from an adult cell is transferred into an unfertilized oocyte (developing egg cell) that has had its cell nucleus removed.
 The hybrid cell is then stimulated to divide by an electric shock, and when it develops into a blastocyst it is implanted in a surrogate mother.
 Dolly was the first clone produced from a cell taken from an adult mammal.
 The production of Dolly showed that genes in the nucleus of such a mature differentiated somatic cell are still capable of reverting to an embryonic totipotent state, creating a cell that can then go on to develop into any part of an animal.

 Dolly's existence was announced to the public on 22 February 1997.
 It gained much attention in the media.
 A commercial with Scottish scientists playing with sheep was aired on TV, and a special report in Time magazine featured Dolly.
 Science featured Dolly as the breakthrough of the year.
 Even though Dolly was not the first animal cloned, she received media attention because she was the first cloned from an adult cell.

 Life

 Dolly lived her entire life at the Roslin Institute in Midlothian.
 There she was bred with a Welsh Mountain ram and produced six lambs in total.
 Her first lamb, named Bonnie, was born in April 1998.
-The next year Dolly produced twin lambs Sally and Rosie, and she gave birth to triplets Lucy, Darcy and Cotton in 2000.
-In late 2001, at the age of four, Dolly developed arthritis and began to walk stiffly.
+The next year, Dolly produced twin lambs Sally and Rosie; further, she gave birth to triplets Lucy, Darcy and Cotton in 2000.
+In late 2001, at the age of four, Dolly developed arthritis and started to have difficulty walking.
 This was treated with anti-inflammatory drugs.